-To see the number of hours that the printer and ink pump have run:
+To see the number of hours that the ink core, printer and ink pump have

-1 Select View Ink Core Smart Chip Data from Calibrate menu (Figure 4-17).
+1 Select View Ink Core Smart Chip Data from Calibrate menu (Figure 4-17) to view ink core run hours, ink core days used and days remaining.
+The ink core run hours is reset only after ink core change.